VikramPatel2004/Delhi_High_Court_Data_Site/README.md

 they use security code as captcha and shows some random no. as image for user to enter .That security code is available in sorce html So i Just scrape it from There.

+#Error Handling
+some Error Handling:
+1. If Data is not Real or invalid case details
+2. If There is server error at the page which I use to extract details (shows server error but loads rest available details)
+3. If judgement is available it shows to download the judgement pdf otherwise shows not available.

 🧱 Tech Stack

 Language: Python 3.10